 U. S. A.

-West Phoenix: D. Alves, Jr. and S. Kember had three weeks of gospel meetings with good attendance of both current and new contacts.
+West Phoenix: Three weeks of gospel meetings were held with good attendance of both current and new contacts.
 J. Dennison was expected for a baptism September 3 of three people, including his son Nathan.
 Plans are afoot for a clothing distribution, effective in the past in gaining new contacts, some of whom are now in assembly fellowship.

 Newington: Prayer is requested for brother Bob Rosania who is battling cancer.